DecentricCorp/Lightrail-API-Docs/apiary-sources/output/apiary.md

 + totalCount (number) - The total number of objects that matched the query.

 ## Code (object)
-+ currency (string, required) - The 3 character ISO-4217 currency.
++ currency (string, required) - The three-character ISO-4217 currency.
 + initialValue (number, required) - The value of the code at creation in the smallest currency unit (such as cents).
 + programId (string, required) - The id of the Program for which the code will be created from.